 This measure assesses the observed rate of ambulatory care sensitive (ACS) admissions for the composite of chronic conditions per 1,000 members, ages 18 years and older.
-The measure includes admissions for at least one of the following conditions: diabetes with short-term complications, diabetes with long-term complications, uncontrolled diabetes without complications, diabetes with lower-extremity amputations, COPD, asthma, hypertension, heart failure, and angina without a cardiac procedure.
+The measure includes admissions for at least one of the following conditions: diabetes with short-term complications, diabetes with long-term complications, uncontrolled diabetes without complications, diabetes with lower-extremity amputations, chronic obstructive pulmonary disorder (COPD), asthma, hypertension, heart failure, and angina without a cardiac procedure.
 The specified diagnosis codes for these conditions can be found on the AHRQ website.
 This is a claims-based measure.